-In case of equity investments classified as AFS, impairment indicators would include a significant or prolonged decline in the fair value of the investments below its cost.
+In case of equity investments classified as financial assets at fair value through other comprehensive income, impairment indicators would include a significant or prolonged decline in the fair value of the investments below its cost.
 Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in equity - is removed from equity and recognized in the statement of income.
 Impairment losses on equity investments are not reversed through the statement of income.
 Increases in fair value after impairment are recognized directly in equity.